KJ Jefferson

-Kenneth Dewayne "KJ" Jefferson Jr. (born May 20, 2001) is an American college football quarterback.
-He played college football for the Arkansas Razorbacks and UCF Knights.
+Kenneth Dewayne "KJ" Jefferson Jr. (born May 20, 2001) is an American former college football quarterback who played for the Arkansas Razorbacks and UCF Knights.

 Early life

 Jefferson attended North Panola High School in Sardis, Mississippi.
 He finished his high school career with 9,582 passing yards, 2,922 rushing yards and 143 total touchdowns.
 A four-star prospect, he committed to play college football at the University of Arkansas.

 College career

 2019 season

 Jefferson spent his true freshman year at Arkansas in 2019 as a backup to Nick Starkel who lost the starting job to SMU transfer, Ben Hicks.
 He made his first career start against LSU.
 He finished the season, completing 14 of his 31 passes for 197 yards with one interception and also rushed for two touchdowns before redshirting.

 2020 season

 As a redshirt freshman in 2020, he was the backup to Feleipe Franks.
 He appeared in five games and made one start for an injured Franks.
 He finished the season completing 20 of 41 passes for 295 yards, three passing touchdowns and two rushing touchdowns.